 - Data – reporting includes progress monitoring and end reports and is available to learners, educators and family.

-Benefits of a Digital Curriculum
+Benefits of a Digital Curriculum for Schools

 While access to the technology to deliver a digital curriculum is a concern, once that hurdle has been met, the benefits are many.